TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.common.extensions/compute-extensions-3rdparty.md

 # My VM extension is not installing correctly, executing, or listed above

-4 out of 5 customers resolved their extension issue using the guides listed below.<br>
+Most customers resolved their VM extension issue using these guides.<br>

 ## **Recommended Documents**